acpica/acpica/generate/unix/readme.txt

 Output
 ------

-The executable utilities are copied to the bin directory.
+The executable utilities are copied to the local bin directory.

+"make install" will install the binaries to /usr/bin